 Writing and Rhetoric: Medical rhetoric and medical humanities, vaccine controversy, professional and technical communication, public rhetoric, rhetoric of science and technology

 Heidi Y. Lawrence teaches undergraduate and graduate courses on professional writing and rhetoric.
-Her research focuses on the rhetorics of medical and scientific controversies, currently examining public debates about the safety and efficacy of vaccinations.
-She has studied the role that professional communication produced by physicians, health officials, and researchers plays in shaping public debate and parental beliefs about vaccines.
-She has also conducted field studies examining the persuasiveness of arguments about vaccines among parents and young adults, and she works to uncover how individual perspectives on health and illness shared in the media and online shape views and policies on vaccination.
-Her work has appeared in the Journal of the Medical Humanities, the Yale Journal of Biology and Medicine, and Environmental Communication.
+Her research focuses on the rhetorics of medical and scientific controversies, specifically public debates about vaccinations, campus sexual assault, and opioids.
+She studies the role that professional communication produced by physicians, health officials, and researchers plays in shaping public debate and parental beliefs about vaccines.